"Oooph!" The guard slammed the gate shut after throwing me back into the cage.

 There was a lull of silence, and then a low rumble from above us.
-Loose dust and junk fell from the floor that was also our roof.
+Loose dust and junk fell from the upper floor that was also our ceiling.

 Argh!
 My eyes burned from the dust that landed in them.
-I hacked as the dust that didn't stick to my eyeballs choked my lungs.
+I hacked as the crud that didn't stick to my eyeballs choked my lungs.
 Great, just great.

 Blinking, I could only just make out the blurry figures as they started to group around the cages silently.
 There was a distinct scent that made my stomach turn.
 Apparently someone got scared enough to mess their pants.

 Oh, just perfect.
 We just had our chemical baths not too long ago.
 It was part of the "cleansing" process.
 We wouldn't get hosed down for at least another two to three days!
 Ugh.